LambdaSharp/Polly-Challenge/readme.md

 [Language_Codes] https://docs.aws.amazon.com/polly/latest/dg/SupportedLanguage.html

 ## Level 4

+We don't want to expend processing power on duplicate files!
+If the content of the incoming article is identical to one that has already been saved, then do not process send for audio processing but still send a link to the MP3 file in a SMS notification.

+## Level 5

 We want to poll an article list with title and description every 5 minutes from an RSS feed.
 Typically this would be done every day but for the purposes of this challenge, 5 minute intervals will work.
 Save the audio file in the following format `{timestamp}.mp3`.
 Update your lambda function to handle triggers other than API Gateway